 If you’ve been injured on the job in North Carolina or South Carolina, you probably have some questions about reporting your injury, seeking medical treatment, and filing a claim.
-At the Elrod Pope Law Firm, our workers’ compensation attorneys get a lot of questions every day about these issues.
+At the Elrod Pope Accident & Injury Attorneys, our workers’ compensation attorneys get a lot of questions every day about these issues.
 Below are some of the questions that we hear the most about workers’ compensation and the answers that you will need to move forward in the process of filing a workers’ comp claim.

 How to Report a Work Related Injury